Br-Johnson/2019-01-21-UBCIOF/index.md

     statistical analysis.
 To interact with R, we use
     <a href="https://www.rstudio.com/">RStudio</a>.
-     After updating or installing R and R Studio please update or install the following packages by copying and pasting these two lines of code into the R Studio console:
+     After updating or installing R and R Studio please update or install the following packages by copying and pasting these two lines of code into the R Studio console: <br>

         <font face = "courier" size = "2">install.packages(c('tidyverse', 'lubridate', 'devtools'))</font><br />
         <font face = "courier" size = "2">devtools::install_github("HakaiInstitute/hakai-api-client-r", subdir='hakaiApi')</font><br />
   </p>